-- a) Decontaminate working surfaces as recommended by IPC Guidelines - b) Temperatures for the room and refrigerator are recorded as recommended by IPC Guidelines. - c) Adhere to safety precautions as stated in the Safety manual - d) All personal protective equipment (PPE) must be worn when performing this procedure. - e) All samples must be regarded as potentially infections. - f) Refer to National infection prevention and control Guidelines for health waste management and safety practice. - g) Avoid any contact between hands and eyes and nose during sample collection and testing. - h) Do not use kit beyond the expiration date which appears on the package label or device in a damaged pouch. - i) The test device should be stored at 2 -30°C. And the test should be performed at room temperature. - j) Do not reuse the test device. - k) All spills should be wiped thoroughly using 0.5% sodium hypochlorite solution.
+- a) Decontaminate working surfaces as recommended by IPC Guidelines - b) Temperatures for the room and refrigerator are recorded as recommended by IPC Guidelines. - c) Adhere to safety precautions as stated in the Safety manual - d) All personal protective equipment (PPE) must be worn when performing this procedure. - e) All samples must be regarded as potentially infections. - f) Refer to National infection prevention and control Guidelines for health waste management and safety practice. - g) Avoid any contact between hands and eyes and nose during sample collection and testing. - h) Do not use kit beyond the expiration date which appears on the package label or device in a damaged pouch.

+- i) The test device should be stored at 2 -30°C. And the test should be performed at room temperature. - j) Do not reuse the test device. - k) All spills should be wiped thoroughly using 0.5% sodium hypochlorite solution.

-- Known positive and negative control organisms each time this procedure is performed. - Check new batches of stain and reagents for correct reactions using colonies with known positive and negative organisms.
+- Known positive and negative control organismseach time this procedure is performed. - Check new batches of stain and reagents for correct reactions using colonies with known positive and negative organisms. - Discard the slides and make a new batch if satisfactory results are not obtained.